reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

 materials to the material file.

 Finally, the output file is the impulse response file that will be written.
-At the moment, only .aiff formats are supported, in 16 or 24 bits, at various samplerates.
+The filetype will be deduced from the extension of the filename that is provided.
+Valid extensions are `.aif`, `.aiff`, and `.wav`.
+The bitdepth and samplerate can be specified in the config file.
+The bitdepth must be either 16 or 24 bits, but the sampling rate can take any value.

 ## Algorithm Description